 Notre Dame is one of only 66 universities in the nation that has committed to offering financial assistance that is designed to meet the full demonstrated financial need of each student.

 In the 2017-2018 academic year, the University gave $140 million in need-based scholarships to undergraduate students.
 68% of all undergraduates receive some form of financial aid from the University.
 Of the freshmen who enrolled in the fall of 2017 who demonstrated financial need, the median amount of University scholarship awarded was approximately $38,900.

 Financial need is the difference between the estimated cost of attendance for the school year and the estimated family contribution.
-Because several factors in this evaluation are subject to change from one year to the next, this evaluation is made annually for each student who applies for financial aid.
+Because several factors in this evaluation are subject to change from one year to the next, this evaluation is completed annually for each student who applies for financial aid.

 |Average Cost of Attendance for 2020-2021|